How can artificial intelligence (AI) change the way you find dermoscopic images?

-Rather than trying to come up with keywords, it is much easier use Content Based Image Retrieval (CBIR).1 Using this technique you no longer have to provide textual information; instead the visual features present within an image are used to retrieve similar images.
+Rather than trying to come up with keywords, it is much easier to use Content Based Image Retrieval (CBIR).1 This technique no longer requires textual information, but instead the visual attributes present within an image are used to retrieve similar images.

 In this image of results returned from the dermatology software, we can see that the returned moles all look similar to one another.
-They are mostly round, dark moles and the system has learned that the skin color is not an important factor when deciding which images to retrieve.
-This provides medical professionals with a valuable tool for examining patient cases.
+They are mostly round dark moles, and the system has learned that the skin color is not an important factor when deciding which images to retrieve.
+This provides medical professionals a valuable tool for examining patient cases.

 Applications and Benefits

 Now that we’ve identified how content-based image retrieval (CBIR) works, it’s time to discuss how it can be utilized.
 It is clear that CBIR allows for the fast identification of similar images and provides a comprehensive and effective way to locate pictures.
-The question becomes how can this tool be used?
-The answer becomes everywhere.
+The question becomes "How can this tool be used?"
+The answer is, everywhere.
 3

 For example, DermEngine’s use of CBIR in Visual Search drastically transforms the way medical professionals can perform consultations.
 Traditionally, the patient would have to visit their doctor, get their mole checked, have images sent to a dermatologist for confirmation, then receive a diagnosis.
 Getting an appointment with a dermatologist can alone take over a month.4